Home Adaptations: New report reveals local innovation and good practice

 The critical role of housing in hospital discharge

 Greater integration of health, social care and housing is high on the policy agenda, but the transition from good idea to practical reality is a challenge.
 Through its ‘If only I had known..’ programme Care & Repair England has been working with local agencies and partners to pilot ways of integrating housing information and help within hospitals.
 Two major new reports about this work are now available which will be of interest and practical use to the planners, commissioners and providers of services for older people.
 Click here for: If only I had known…Integration of housing help into a hospital setting (2012) This report provides information about policy drivers which support the integration of housing help into a hospital setting will illustrative practice examples and cost benefit analysis of individual cases where housing improvements have saved health and care costs Click here for: If Only I had known……..An evaluation of the local hospital linked pilot projects (2012).
-This report provide evidence and information about local pilot projects which have been pioneering the integration of housing help into a hospital setting Click here for Summary Brochure about If only I had known [March 2012]
+This report provides evidence and information about local pilot projects which have been pioneering the integration of housing help into a hospital setting.
+Click here for Summary Brochure about If only I had known [March 2012]

 A Perfect Storm : An ageing population, low income home ownership, and decay of older housing